Babylon station

-Babylon is a station on the Long Island Rail Road in the village of Babylon, New York at Railroad Avenue west of Deer Park Avenue (Suffolk CR 34).
-It is on the Montauk Branch and is the eastern terminus of the Babylon Branch service.
-To the west is the junction (Belmont Junction) with the Central Branch, which heads northwest to join the Main Line at Bethpage Interlocking southeast of the Bethpage station.
-Babylon station is elevated with two island platforms and is wheelchair accessible through elevator access.
-The electrified portion of the Montauk Branch ends east of the station.
+Babylon is an intermodal transportation hub in the village of Babylon, New York, located at Railroad Avenue, west of Deer Park Avenue (CR 34).
+It is on the Montauk Branch of the Long Island Rail Road and is the eastern terminus of service on the LIRR's Babylon Branch – and additionally serves as a major hub for Suffolk County Transit buses.

+To the west of the station is Belmont Junction, where the LIRR's Central Branch splits from the Montauk Branch, to head northwest to join the Main Line at BETH Interlocking, southeast of the Bethpage station.

+The Babylon station is elevated with two island platforms and is wheelchair accessible through elevator access.
+The electrified portion of the Montauk Branch ends east of the station, at the Babylon Yard.

 History

 Babylon station originally opened as a South Side Railroad of Long Island depot on October 28, 1867.
 It was briefly renamed Seaside station in the summer of 1868, but resumed its original name of Babylon station in 1869.
 The Central Railroad of Long Island had once planned an extension to the Great South Bay and Fire Island which was never built, and a horse car and later trolley line was provided by the Babylon Rail Road company as a substitute.
-The CRRLI abandoned their own depot in 187, and began to share it with SSRLI.
+The CRRLI abandoned their own depot in 1874, and began to share it with SSRLI.
 From that point on the original SSRLI depot contained the name "Babylon & Fire Island" posted on one side.
 The second depot opened on July 2, 1881, and contained three tracks with two low-level side platforms and two high island platforms, as well as a pedestrian bridge and a REA Express freight house.

-Electrification came to the station in May 1925, and the station became the terminus of the newly established Babylon Branch.
-It was razed in 1963 as part of the grade elimination project that was taking place along the entire Babylon Branch during the post-war era.
-The new elevated third station opened on September 9, 1964.
+Electrification came to the station in May 1925, at which time the station became the terminus of the newly established Babylon Branch.
+It was razed in 1963 as part of the grade crossing elimination project that was taking place along the entire Babylon Branch during the post-war era.
+The new, elevated third station opened on September 9, 1964.

 East of the station, a train washing canopy existed in West Islip until 2005.
-In June 2010, the Long Island Rail Road broke ground on a new environmentally friendly train wash canopy, since Ronkonkoma station had the only train wash on the east end.
-This new train wash is able to recycle water already used using filters and is capable of washing up to 180 electric multiple unit cars a day.
+In June 2010, the Long Island Rail Road broke ground on a new environmentally friendly train wash canopy, as at the time, the Mid-Suffolk Yard adjacent to the Ronkonkoma station had the only train wash on the east end.
+This new train wash can recycle water using filters and is capable of washing up to 180 electric multiple unit cars a day.